emanueljg/filmvisarna-backend/README.md

 # filmvisarna-backend
-A backend writting in flask + mysql
+A backend written in flask + mysql